-Note however that the fact that a two-part tariff can be charged does not necessarily imply that it will be charged.
+11 Note however that the fact that a two-part tariff can be charged does not necessarily imply that it will be charged.
 Indeed both or either of a membership fee and a per-transaction fee can be charged.
+In fact, the crucial point is that a per-transaction fee can be charged.
 For example, for most payment cards in Europe and the U.S., cardholders pay at most an annual fee, while merchants pay a two-part tariff.